cnapy-org/CNApy-guide/manuscript.md

 This section gives an introduction to the CNApy UI and its components and functions.

-When we have finished our first configuration we are greeted with a window like this.

 ![
 **CNApy with an empty project.**
 ](https://raw.githubusercontent.com/cnapy-org/CNApy-guide/main/content/images/empty-project.png "Empty project"){#fig:empty-project}

-This is an empty project on the right hand side we see the empty lists of reactions and metabolites.
+This is an empty project on the right hand side we see the empty lists of reactions, metabolites and genes.
 On the left we see the embedded Jupyter Console where one can interact programmatically with the model and UI.
 We can create a new project by importing SBML models, editing the reactions and adding graphical maps.
 We can also load one of the projects included in our projects repository.